Karhunen-Lo\`eve expansion of Random Measures: Random measures

+In other words, $M$ is an $\LtwoOmega$-valued (locally finite) measure over $\Rd$.
+The extra adjective \textit{m-cov} is added because of the identification of the covariance of $M$ to the \textit{covariance measure} $C_{M}$, which, as mentioned in the introduction, does not apply for a general second-order random measure \citep[Chapter 2, Example 2]{rao2012random}.
 It is clear that covariance measures are symmetric in the sense $C_{M}(A \times B ) = C_{M}( B \times A )$.
-It is also possible to verify that $|C_{M}|$ is also a symmetric measure.
-Covariance measures are also positive-semidefinite in the sense
+It is possible to verify that $|C_{M}|$ is also a symmetric measure.
+Covariance measures are positive-semidefinite in the sense

-Conversely, every symmetric measure over $\RdxRd$ satisfying \eqref{Eq:CMdefpos} is the covariance measure of a regular random measure (Kolmogorov Extension Theorem).
+Conversely, every symmetric measure over $\RdxRd$ satisfying \eqref{Eq:CMdefpos} is the covariance measure of an m-cov random measure.\footnote{Construct a Gaussian m-cov random measure using Kolmogorov Extension Theorem.} If $\varphi \in \mathcal{M}(\Rd)$ is such that

-\begin{Def} A regular random measure $M$ over $\Rd$ is said to be finite if its covariance measure $C_{M}$ is finite. \end{Def}

-When $M$ is finite, its definition can be extended uniquely, finitely and $\sigma$-additively to the whole Borel $\sigma$-algebra $\BorelRd$, the random variable $M(\Rd)$ having finite variance.